More Details about the 2019 Citizens’ Inquiry into the Health or the Darling River and Menindee Lakes

 - You can register to give testimony at a public hearing.

-The Citizens’ Inquiry is open until 30 March, and will compile all community testimonies and present a report and recommendations to the Federal, NSW, Qld, Vic and SA governments by May/June 2019.
+The Citizens’ Inquiry is open until 30 April, and will compile all community testimonies and present a report and recommendations to the Federal, NSW, Qld, Vic and SA governments by mid 2019.
 Community evidence will include testimonies (written and oral/video recorded) by people who reside in communities affected by the decline of the Darling River.
 The Inquiry will also invite testimonies and evidence from scientists engaged in scientific research and monitoring of the river and its ecosystems, and lawyers with knowledge of the current governance system for the river.

 Why was the Inquiry created?